-Statement Description Tags v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. query, server validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zone, query, server zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone, query, server zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec zone-statistics Controls the level of statistics gathered for all zones. zone, logging
+Statement Description Tags use-alt-transfer-source ' deprecated · Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. deprecated use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. deprecated v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. server, query validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. server, query, zone zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. server, query, zone

+Statement Description Tags zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. dnssec, zone zone-statistics Controls the level of statistics gathered for all zones. logging, zone